LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/category_property_2.rst

    category_property(Category, Property)

 Enumerates, by backtracking, the properties associated with the defined categories.
-The valid properties are listed in the language gramar section on :ref:`entity properties <grammar_entity_properties>` and described in the User Manual section on :ref:`category properties <categories_properties>`.
+The valid properties are listed in the language grammar section on :ref:`entity properties <grammar_entity_properties>` and described in the User Manual section on :ref:`category properties <categories_properties>`.